 - The working method is changing, partly due to contract forms like Design Build & Maintanance (DBM)

 - When a contractor becomes responsible for the long-term maintenance of a property, he of course wants to be included in the decisions on the materials and the design.
-At the same time, the digitalisation of the construction process is on the move and BIM is here to stay.
+At the same time, the digitalisation of the construction process is on the rise and BIM is here to stay.

 Content of the research